ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 we expect people to act for the public good - and the fact we are a 501C3 organization, with directors elected from merit - not sponsor dollars - means we can back it up.

+It's rare, but the board can and will step in if a commercial company is abusing their influence within an Apache project.

 ---